Code-Institute-Submissions/interactive-frontend-5/README.md

 Responsive on all device sizes.

 ### Existing Features
-- **Start Playing Button**.
+- **'Start Playing' Button**.
 Clicking the button leads the user to the Game page.
 - **Header Logo**.
 Clicking the logo returns the user to Start.
-- **Card Spread Button**.
+- **'Card Spread' Dropdown Button**.
 Clicking the button pops up links that takes the user to other spreads and options.
 - **The Diamond link**.
 Takes the user to play the Diamond spread.
 - **The Key link**.
 Takes the user to play the Key spread.
 - **The Mirror link**.
 Takes the user to play the Mirror spread.
 - **The Celtic Cross link**.
 Takes the user to play the Celtic Cross spread.
 - **The All Cards link**.
 Takes the user to view all front cards.
-- **Back To Reading Button**.
+- **'Back To Reading' Button**.
 Clicking on the BTR button takes the user back to only see the reading.
 - **About Spread Section**.
 Gives users information about the card spread that is currently being played.
 - **Description Section**.
 The front cards have a onclick attached that takes the user to view the description of the cards.
 - **Scrollbar**.
 Allows the back cards and the description text to get scrolled to view more.